-When you’re thinking about retirement, it’s important to understand the things you can and cannot control.
-You obviously need to pay attention to all of the factors, but there is no point in crying over spilled milk when it’s outside of your realm of control.
+When you’re thinking about retirement, it’s important to understand the things you can and can’t control.
+You obviously need to pay attention to all the factors, but there is no point in crying over spilled milk when it’s outside your realm of control.

 Things You Can’t Control